Archive page for historical reference only. This page is no longer being actively updated

 Arnold is a secondary advertising brand within Havas.
 Previously "Arnold Worldwide", it now operates almost exclusively in North America from a single office in Boston.
 Its international credentials have undergone several revisions since 2000.
 That year, the agency was given a global network with the bolt-on of several European shops also owned by the parent group.
 Further outposts in Latin America and Asia were added through acquisition, before another change of plan in 2003 led to Arnold being repositioned as a creative specialist in the US rather than a full global network.
 The agency's standing was dented somewhat in 2005 by the loss of its flagship Volkswagen account.
 It re-established itself in the automobile sector in 2007 with the Volvo account, but this too later departed.
 Performance has remained bumpy ever since.
 A more sustained turnaround after 2014 was followed by a renewed slump in 2018.
 The agency's "underperformance" was repeatedly cited during that year by ultimate parent Vivendi as the main contributor to poor numbers from the Havas marketing division.
 That led to several changes of management.
 Eventually, former retail marketing executive Kiran Smith was appointed as CEO in summer 2018, reporting to Havas USA chairman Paul Marobella.
-Smith lasted only 18 months before herself leaving in 2019.
-She was eventually replaced at the end of that year by George Sargent.
-Sean McBride replaced Icario Doria as chief creative officer.
-For 2018, Advertising Age estimated total revenues for Arnold of $94m, including $72m in the US.
+Smith lasted only 18 months before herself leaving in 2019; Marobella departed in 2020.
+George Sargent is now CEO of Arnold.
+Sean McBride replaced Icario Doria in 2019 as chief creative officer.
+For 2020, Advertising Age estimated total revenues for Arnold of $52m, including $42m in the US.
 A very substantial part of that total relates to auto insurer Progressive, Arnold's biggest client by far.

 Which clients does Arnold handle?
 Find out more from the Adbrands Account Assignments database